 Yesterday we posted our Downtown Denver Residential Projects June 2016 Update, a semi-annual summary of new housing in the city’s urban core since the start of 2010.
 Today we take a look at all non-residential projects—office, hotel, civic, and other uses—that are completed, under construction, or proposed.
 Like our housing analysis, we use a 1.5-mile radius of the historic D&F tower at 16th and Arapahoe as our Downtown survey area for this summary.
 For our previous assessment, see our December 2015 Non-Residential Projects Update post.

-As with our recent residential analysis, projects included are those within a 1.5-mile radius of the historic D&F Tower at 16th and Arapahoe, which works well as a geographic center for the Downtown area.
-Click on the image below to view in full size our June 2015 Downtown Denver Non-Residential Projects map and table.
-Use this link to view/download a high-resolution PDF version (6 MB) formatted for printing at 11″ x 17″.
+Click on the image to view our June 2016 Downtown Denver Non-Residential Projects exhibit or view/download a high-resolution PDF version (6 MB) formatted for printing at 11″ x 17″.